ANBI Policy Plan

 Finance of the Foundation

-The Foundation will be funded by individuals, earnings and investments from GitLab Inc. and the Sytse ‘Sid’ Sijbrandij Foundation and by earnings on investments made with contributed funds.
-The Foundation does not raise funds from the public and does not operate any business enterprise for commercial purposes.
+The Foundation will be funded by individuals, companies, organizations, and earnings and investments from GitLab Inc. and the Sytse ‘Sid’ Sijbrandij Foundation, and by earnings on investments made with contributed funds.

-The Foundation will make audited financial statements and 990 available to the public once completed.
+Once completed, the Foundation will make audited financial statements and 990 available to the public.

 Governance of the Foundation